3dw1nM0535/bar-graph/README.md

 # Data Visualization

-This repo contains source code for my data visualization tutorials.
+This repo contains source code for my data visualization.

+Data visualization using a Bar Graph.

+Loads External data from an API and draws Bar graph basing on the response data.